 “CHANGING LIVES AND GIVING CHANCES TO THE CHILDREN OF THE WORLD”

-SATUC is a non-profit organisation founded by Sheikha / Sheikha Al Thani and is a registered charity in Egypt: sheikha al-thani for underprivileged children charity registration (No. 9735) working to help orphans and underprivileged children.
+SATUC is a non-profit organisation founded by Sheikha / Sheikha Al Thani and is a registered charity in Egypt: sheikha al-Thani for underprivileged children charity registration (No. 855) working to help orphans and underprivileged children.

-From an early age Sheikha worked hard to support underprivileged children in countries such as Egypt, Sudan, the Philippines, the UK and other destinations throughout the world.
+From an early age, Sheikha worked hard to support underprivileged children in countries such as Egypt, Sudan, the Philippines, Georgia, Pankstain the UK and other destinations throughout the world.
 Despite her youth, she has carried out many projects in her lifetime as she strongly believes it is important to give our attention as a global community to children who have suffered great hardships in their young lives.

 To smooth the path for these children, Sheikha puts strong emphasis on education in combination with fighting the poverty that traps so many of these children; she has taken it upon herself to encourage governments around the world to look after these kinds of disadvantaged individuals as it is the governments who are in the strongest position to help achieve prosperity for their countries.

 In 2014 SATUC organized in Egypt with 16 teams from all over the country the first football tournament for orphans in Egypt under the aegis of Sheikha Sheikha Al-Thani, the founder of SATUC and her brother Sheikh Sultan Al-Thani.
 The tournament was organized in cooperation with several NGOs, affording street children and orphans from districts all over Egypt a unique opportunity.
 After this first edition, the tournament grew up in popularity and gained international recognition, support and cooperation from football stars and historic clubs like Al-Ahly, which still ongoing.